Climate Change: Global Temperature

 To calculate a global average temperature, scientists begin with temperature measurements taken at locations around the globe.
 Because their goal is to track changes in temperature, measurements are converted from direct temperature readings to temperature anomalies-values that represent the difference between the observed temperature and the long-term average temperature for each location and date.
 Across inaccessible areas that have few measurements, scientists use surrounding temperatures and other information to fill in the missing values.
 Each value is then used to calculate a global temperature average.
 This process provides a consistent, reliable method for monitoring Earth's surface temperature over time.

 Though warming has not been uniform across the planet, the upward trend in the globally averaged temperature shows that more areas are warming than cooling.
-From 1900 through 2009 the globally averaged surface temperature rose by approximately 0.7° C (1.3°F).
+From 1880 to 2012, the globally averaged surface temperature rose by 0.85° C (1.5°F).
 The rate of temperature increase has risen as well.
 For the last 50 years, global temperature rose at an average rate of about 0.13°C (around one-quarter degree Fahrenheit) per decade-almost twice as fast as the 0.07°C per decade increase observed over the previous half-century.
 In the next 20 years, scientists project that global average temperature will rise by around 0.2°C (about one-third of a degree Fahrenheit) per decade.

 Hansen, James, The Elusive Absolute Surface Air Temperature, GISS Surface Temperature Analysis, Updated July 12, 2005.